© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 UK Health Security Agency (UKHSA) - ‘Infection Control in Schools’ Leaflet

-The Government’s UK Health Security Agency have produced a summary explaining the
+The Government’s UK Health Security Agency have produced a summary explaining the requirements for

 UK Health Security Agency (UKHSA) - ‘Example Menus for Early Years

-The Government’s UK Health Security Agency (UKHSA) have produced example menus for
+The Government’s UK Health Security Agency (UKHSA) have produced example menus for Early Years

-Early Years Settings to ensure the children receive balanced diets.
+Settings to ensure the children receive balanced diets.

 Food Allergens